hgorledeenn/one-american-day/README.md

 <img src="to_make_into_viz/waffle_bin_45_10:00 PM.png" width=30%>
 </p>

 I found the top 5 activities (by % of people engaged in them) for every 30-minute interval starting at 12:00am.
-Once I had these results, I decided on groups for the individual activities to make the final visualizations cleaner (*eg. instead of one **computer use** category and one **watching tv** category, I made a **leisure** category*).
+Once I had these results, I decided on groups for the individual activities to make the final visualizations cleaner (*eg. instead of one `computer use` category and one `watching tv` category, I made a `leisure` category*).

 I was working with the activity data as reported by survey respondents, which does not fall neatly into 30 minute increments.
 Because of this, I had to think through how to most accurately group data into my neat bins for analysis and visualization.

-I ultimately decided to simply calculate the overlap of each activity for each bin (which included learning the helpful `tidyr::crossing` command to make every combination of my `bins` and `activity` dataframes) and assign the single activity that took up the majority of a given bin to that entire bin for that respondent.
+I ultimately decided to simply calculate the overlap of each activity for each bin and assign the single activity that took up the largest share of a given bin to that entire bin for that respondent.

+This included learning the helpful `tidyr::crossing` command to make every combination of my `bins` and `activity` dataframes, and I then was able to calculate overlap and assign bins with `slice_max` after grouping by the `user id` and `bin id`.

 ```R
 ## Creating every combination of activities and bins